Timeline of incidents involving QAnon: 2021

-Attack on the U.S. Capitol
+Participation in the January 6 United States Capitol attack

-Various QAnon-affiliated protesters participated in the storming of the United States Capitol building on January 6, 2021.
+Various QAnon-affiliated protesters participated in the attack on the United States Capitol building on January 6, 2021.
 Rioters were either seen wearing clothing with Q-related emblems or identified as QAnon followers from video footage.

 Ashli Babbitt, a rioter who was shot dead by police as she was trying to get into the Speaker's Lobby, was an adherent of QAnon.
 On the day of the attack, she had retweeted a message from conspiracy theory attorney L. Lin Wood which called for the immediate resignation of Mike Pence, Rod Rosenstein and John Roberts and for the indictment of the first two.
 One of the most notable participants in the riots was Jake Angeli, whose presence was widely reported by the media because of his "shamanic" attire and war paints.
 Angeli, also known as the "QAnon Shaman", was a known QAnon supporter who had participated in various protests.
 On January 12, Facebook and Twitter announced that they were removing "Stop the Steal" content and suspending 70,000 QAnon-focused accounts, respectively.
-On April 19, 2021, the Soufan Center reported that Russia and China had amplified and "weaponized" QAnon stories around the time of the storming of the Capitol "to sow societal discord and even compromise legitimate political processes."
+On April 19, 2021, the Soufan Center reported that Russia and China had amplified and "weaponized" QAnon stories around the time of the attack "to sow societal discord and even compromise legitimate political processes."

+Portland courthouse shooting

+On January 8, a 39-year-old man allegedly fired five shots at a federal building in Portland, Oregon.
+No injuries were reported.
+The suspect had posted QAnon theories on his YouTube channel and was arrested at a "Stop the Steal" rally in Salem two days prior.

+Middlesbrough attempted murder

+On January 18, Middlesbrough, England man Anthony Beckett attacked his pregnant wife with a hammer while she was washing her hair in a bathtub.
+The victim escaped and ran into the street to call for help.
+Beckett was obsessed with the 2020 election, had posted QAnon theories about the COVID-19 pandemic, and believed the U.S. and Chinese governments were after him and that only President Trump could save him.